Lqf-HFNJU/LQF-HFNJU/README.md

 I am Lu Quanfeng.
 Nice to meet you!

-- 🎓 I'm a senior undergraduate in Nanjing University.
+- 🎓 I'm a senior undergraduate at Nanjing University.
 - 🌱 I'm immersed in studying Machine Learning, Deep Learning, Time Series Analysis, and Quantitative Investment.
 - 🔭 I’m currently doing some rearch on Large Language Model.
 Keep an eye for it.
 - 📫 How to reach me: luquanfeng@pjlab.org.cn or hflqf88888@gmail.com.